Land In Black Hands

 Esta página ha sido traducida automáticamente, por favor contáctenos si nota algún error.

-Land in Black Hands (LIBH) is a program of the Kingston Land Trust dedicated to the collective exploration of ecological land stewardship by the BIPOC community through education, long term land access, public engagement and forthcoming projects at the initiative's land base in the City of Kingston.
+Land In Black Hands (LIBH) is a program of the Kingston Land Trust dedicated to the collective exploration of ecological land stewardship by the Black, Indigenous and People of Color (BIPOC) community through education, long term land access, public engagement and forthcoming projects at the initiative's land base in the City of Kingston.

-We acquired 54 acres of biodiverse and farmable land bridging the City of Kingston and Ulster county to serve as the LIBH land base.
-We enter into a visioning phase with the local BIPOC community to imagine how this land and the program goals might engage one another.
+A Land In Black Hands Steering Committee was established in conjunction with a highly successful fundraising campaign which resulted in the acquisition of 54 acres of biodiverse and farmable land bridging the City of Kingston and Ulster County to serve as the LIBH land base.
+We have entered into a visioning phase with the local BIPOC community to imagine how this land and the program goals might engage one another.

 Karen Washington